mcamath/mcamath.github.io/mcamc.md

 {: .answer}
 Yes!
 Any team from anywhere may participate.
 However, if a student's school is participating in MCAMC, then the student should register with their school.

-### Day of the Competition

-{: .question}
-**What should I bring?**

-{: .answer}
-Just a writing utensil is good!
-We will provide scrap paper and anything else you might need.
-Calculators, protractors, and other aids are not permitted.
-We will regularly announce the time, but if you wish, a (non-smart) watch is also permitted.

-{: .question}
-**Can parents and teachers stay?**

-{: .answer}
-Due to space limitations, up to 1 adult per team can stay.
-We encourage at least 1 adult per organization/school to stay.

-{: .question}
-**Where is parking?
-Where is the drop-off location?**

-{: .answer}
-Our school is located at 100 Technology Drive, Edison, NJ.
-Refering to [this map](https://www.middlesexcc.edu/campus-map/) of Middlesex County College, our high school is building AC, located on the western side of campus.
-Parking is available in Lots 1 and 2 (not 1B).
-If you are not parking, students may be dropped off directly in front of our school (building AC).
-For reference, our building has a tall American flag in front.

 ### Payment

 {: .question}